 For the past 40 years, employment attorney James G. Schwartz has represented Bay Area businesses and business owners in a wide range of litigation and transactional matters.
-To schedule a free and confidential consultation with a knowledgeable and experienced business advocate, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a knowledgeable and experienced business advocate, contact us today online or at (925) 463-1073.

 More Blog Posts:

 New Law Bans Forum Selection Clauses in California Employment Contracts that Apply Laws of Other States, Pleasanton Business & Commercial Law Blog, November 15, 2016

 Judge Rejects Settlement Agreement in California Employment Class Action, Pleasanton Business & Commercial Law Blog, October 6, 2016

 “Independent Contractors” Versus “Employees” Under California Labor Law, Pleasanton Business & Commercial Law Blog, September 15, 2016